 Criminal Minds: David Rossi comes off as this on several occasions.
 A prime example is in the episode "Penelope", where he's basically a complete jerk to Penelope Garcia - but only because he wants to catch the guy that shot her.
 He becomes a bit more subdued in this trope as he gets closer to the team, but he still has his moments.

-Early on in the series, Foggy Nelson seems more interested in money than in helping people, but he's immediately uncomfortable with dealing with the mob and a man who's obviously a dangerous psychopath, and goes out of his way to help others who are being pushed around by shady people, even outside of work.
-He even spends an episode working on an old woman's plumbing.
+Early on in the series, Foggy Nelson seems more interested in money than in helping people, even willingly taking James Wesley's check when he drops by to solicit them on a murder defense.
+Of course, he immediately is uncomfortable the moment he realizes the guy Wesley hired them to defend is a complete sociopath.
+He goes out of his way to help others who are being pushed around by shady people, even outside of work.
+He even spends an episode working on Mrs. Cardenas' plumbing.

 Defying Gravity: Steve Wassenfelder, especially in regard to Paula, both the Jerk and the Heart of Gold parts.